 Photo Courtesy of Josh Coons

 Before you go fishing in Liberty County, make sure you’re properly licensed.
 Visit the Georgia Department of Natural Resources for more info and check out their fishing regulations page.
 We also advise you to check the weather and be on the lookout for thunderstorms that may pop up, especially during the summer months.
-Bring bug spray, water and sunscreen.
-Most of these places don’t have a convenience store right around the corner, so come prepared!
+Bring bug spray, water, and sunscreen.
+Most of these places don’t have a convenience store right around the corner, come prepared!
 You’ll want to check the tides too, and Tides Near Me is a great app to use.

 After that, it’s up to you to choose how and where you’d like to spend the day fishing!
 Enjoy!

 The Right Blend Blog is written by two different authors employed by the Liberty County Chamber/CVB.
 As we are able, we rotate weeks and each writes about our individual experiences, opinions and let our writing reflect our personalities and creativity.
 All content provided on The Right Blend blog is for informational purposes only.
 The owner of this blog makes no representations as to the accuracy or completeness of any information on this site or found by following any link on this site.